microsoft/TemplateStudio/docs/activation.md

 ### Add a FileAssociationService
 Then we need a service that handles this new type of activation.
 We'll call it FileAssociationService, it derives from `ApplicationHandler<T>`.
-As it manages activation by File​Activated​Event​Args the signature would be
+As it manages activation by File​Activated​Event​Args the signature would be:

 ```csharp
 internal class FileAssociationService : ActivationHandler<File​Activated​Event​Args>